How to Get an Apartment in New York Right Out of College

 Don’t sweat it if your commute time can potentially be beyond thirty minutes.

-While this means there are people with a 15-minute commute, that also means plenty of people are commuting for well over an hour.
+While this means there are people with a 15-minute commute, plenty of people are commuting for well over an hour.

 There’s nothing wrong with getting up earlier!
-New York City is also a very bike-friendly metropolitan area with ever-evolving new traffic laws and bike paths.
+New York City is also bike-friendly, with ever-evolving new traffic laws and bike paths.

 It’s great for nice weather and good exercise.